-The Byrne Criminal Justice Innovation (BCJI) Program, formerly the Innovations in Community-Based Crime Reduction (CBCR) program, supports data-driven, comprehensive, and community-oriented strategies to reduce crime in neighborhoods with hot spots of serious and violent crime.
+The Byrne Criminal Justice Innovation (BCJI) Program, formerly the Innovations in Community-Based Crime Reduction (CBCR) program, supports data-driven, comprehensive, and community-oriented strategies to reduce crime in neighborhoods with hot spots of crime.
 Through a broad cross-sector partnership team, including neighborhood residents, BCJI grantees employ a wide range of crime prevention and intervention strategies to address the conditions, including physical conditions, which contribute to crime in these areas.

 The BCJI Program approach centers on four core elements:

 - Place-based strategy: Target where crime is concentrated and enhance the impact of crime control efforts with locally driven neighborhood revitalization strategies

 BCJI grantee sites target a specific geographic area within their community with high levels of crime or types of crime in order to most effectively direct resources and to positively influence multiple social disorganization factors such as concentration of high risk residents, limited infrastructure, and neighborhood physical conditions.
 Crime reduction efforts often include addressing physical conditions that increase the risk for crime by seeking to harden these targets through assessments and review of land use, code enforcement, and nuisance laws.

 - Community Engagement: Increase community and resident engagement in shaping and sustaining crime prevention and revitalization efforts